ka1130/Happenly/README.md

 ## Features

 - **Dashboard:** Event listing dashboard with card-based layout and filtering options.
-- **Create Event:** Add new events with fields for title, date, time, location, and description.
+- **Create Event:** Add new events with fields for title, description, date, time, location, and image.
 - **Single Event View:** Event detail view with registration interface and event information
 - **Browse:** Quickly find events by keyword, category, or location.
 - Event update/edit interface with pre-filled forms